 Car Seat Headrest - Making A Door Less Open While Bowie going electronic didn't have the seismic impact of Dylan going electric, the aftershocks have been longer lasting.
 Example "A" for 2020 is this new album from Will Toledo's indie rock band, which only features guitar on four out of 10 tracks.
 One of those songs is the anti-anthem, Hollywood ("Hollywood makes me want to puke," etc.), which comes in on a guitar storm then settles into a chillier groove - but you know the storm will return.
 I can only imagine how captivating it will be in concert.

 But many of these songs display Toledo's rock-solid song craft and could likely exist in any number of settings.
 Even so, it's a thrill to hear him push his vocal limits on a song like Hymn and fuck with the rhythms on Martin, shifting a classic CSH love song into stranger realms.
 When the synth/trumpet solo enters it feels even more blissful due to the contrast in moods and textures, further proof of the mastery of soundscaping on MADLO.
 Andrew Katz, drummer for CSH since 2014, has also been pursuing a "satirical EDM" project, 1Trait Danger, for a while and certainly deserves some credit for moving Toledo into new territory.
-When Bowie put out Low in 1977, he got some stick from the rock establishment and, likely, some fans.
+When Bowie put out Low in 1977, he got some stick from the rock establishment and, likely, lost some fans.
 I hope that isn't the case with this one.
 But I think Toledo, like Bowie, is engaged in a continual quest to make the music that satisfies himself, a quest on which it is a privilege to tag along.

 You may also enjoy: